Lots of small groups of people praying together, some with hands on each other's backs at Central campus prayer meeting

 Consider the power of a made-up mind

-One of the greatest keys with fasting, is to make a decision before we start how long we’ll fast for.
-Writing your commitment down, telling others for accountability, and planning your diary well to avoid tempting situations all help to stick to your decision.
+One of the greatest keys with fasting is to make a decision before we start how long we’ll fast for.
+Write your commitment down, tell others for accountability, and plan your diary well to avoid tempting situations and stick to your decision.

 Decide to keep going